L8D/node-edn/README.md

 ==
 ========

-Fast and simple EDN parser and serializer for node
+Fast and simple EDN parser and serializer for node.

+**DO NOT USE THIS MODULE YET IT COULD BE SERIOUSLY UNSTABLE**